javascript-tutorial/tr.javascript.info/1-js/02-first-steps/12-while-for/1-loop-last-value/task.md

-importance: 3
+Önem: 3

 ---

-# Last loop value
+# Döngünün son değeri

+Aşağıdaki kodda en son uyarıda ekrana ne yazar?
+Neden?

 What is the last value alerted by this code?
 Why?